 Gradient descent is an optimization algorithm used to find the values of the parameters.
 To solve for the gradient, we iterate through our data points using our new m and b values and compute the partial derivatives.

 OK, that’s it, we are done now.
-If you have any questions or suggestions, please feel free to reach out to me.
-I’ll come up with more Machine Learning topic soon.
+If you have any questions or suggestions, please feel free to comment.
+I’ll come up with more Machine Learning and Data Engineering topics soon.
+Please also comment and subs if you like my work any suggestions are welcome and appreciated.

 Good read…